The Orwell Bridge

 Planned maintenance work

-We have planned maintenance starting from Monday 16 June until August 2025, as detailed below:
+We have planned maintenance starting from Monday 16 June until August 2025, as follows:

-- From 26 June until August 2025, both carriageways will have one lane open in each direction through contraflow roadworks.
+One lane open in each direction 24/7 through contraflow roadworks.

 From 26 June, the westbound entry slip road at junction 57 (Nacton Interchange) will be closed for the duration of the works.
-This aims to reduce congestion caused by joining traffic merging onto the A14 as all traffic approaches the contraflow.
-Drivers wishing to join the A14 westbound will be diverted east to join the A14 westbound at junction 58 (Seven Hills Interchange).
+Our aim is to reduce congestion caused by joining traffic merging onto the A14 as all traffic approaches the contraflow.
+If you want to join the A14 westbound, you'll be diverted east to join the A14 westbound at junction 58 (Seven Hills Interchange).

-We'll be working 24/7, including weekends, to complete this work as quickly as possible and minimise disruption.
+We'll work 24/7, including weekends, to complete our maintenance as quickly as possible and minimise disruption.

 Diversions